poezio/poezio/doc/source/plugins/index.rst

     Tell
         :ref:`Documentation <tell-plugin>`

-        Tells a message to a nick when he connects to a MUC.
+        Sends a message to a nick when he connects to a chatroom.

     Uptime
         :ref:`Documentation <uptime-plugin>`